Skip to content

 Foundation Priorities

-The Terra Foundation supports projects that engage the visual arts of the United States and Indigenous art of North America, while questioning and broadening understandings of American art and transforming how its stories are told.
+The Terra Foundation supports projects that engage the visual arts of the United States and Indigenous arts of North America, while questioning and broadening understandings of American art and transforming how its stories are told.

 We encourage projects that: